Thinking beyond borders

 Where an employee works for an entity based in Ireland (a relevant person), is employed by a non-resident employer, and PAYE is not applied by the employer, the relevant person will be held accountable for the PAYE withholdings due.
 Where the compensation covers the performance of duties both in Ireland and in the home country, PAYE withholdings need only be applied to the compensation that relates to the duties carried out in Ireland.

-If an individual spends less than 60 workdays in Ireland in the year (and a number of other conditions are met), it is possible that the individual will be exempt from PAYE withholdings on employment income.
+If an individual spends less than 60 workdays in Ireland in the year and the period does not form part of a more substantial period of presence in Ireland (and a number of other conditions are met), it is possible that the individual will be exempt from PAYE withholdings on employment income.

 Individuals from certain countries must apply for a visa before entering Ireland.